*** 20th Anniversary: 2003 to 2023 ***

 The shape of the Earth is Oblate Spheroid.
 There is a spot in the northern hemisphere that is not hit by the sun.
 This is because of the tilt of the Earth.
 This tilt is called "Axial Tilt".
 The tilt does not change even if the Earth rotates or revolves.

-Barry's Response - If the surface of the earth were completely smooth, with no mountains and valleys, then no part of it would be in the shade 100 percent of time.
-The distortion from perfect sphericity is insufficient to prevent any part of such a smooth surface from ever getting sunlight.
-That is when you combine the total impact during all seasons.
+Barry's Response - If the earth were completely smooth, with no mountains and valleys, no part of it would be in the shade 100 percent of the time.
+The distortion from perfect sphericity isn't enough to prevent any part of such a smooth surface from getting sunlight.
+That's when you add up all the seasons.

-So, yeah, there are many parts of the earth that are not hit by the sun.
-But, as far as I can tell, not for the reasons you cite.
+Yes, there are parts of the earth where the sun doesn't shine.
+As far as I know, not for the reasons you cite.

 Click here to post comments